-We often hear people saying: “My day doesn’t start without a ‘Cup of Joe’ or my ‘Cup of Java’“.
+We often hear people saying: “My day doesn’t starts without a ‘Cup of Joe’ or my ‘Cup of Java’“.
 That is how many refer to their morning Coffee cuppa.

-So, do you want to know why a cup of coffee would be called as a cup of Java is not much of a brainer.
-As we know, the Indonesian island of Java is a major producer of local Indonesian coffee.
-So, coffee made from Javanese coffee beans can very well be known as a Cup of Java.
+So, do you want to know why a cup of coffee would be called as a cup of Java.
+Well it is not much of a brainer though.
+As we all know, that the Indonesian island of Java is the major producer of local Indonesian coffee.
+So, the coffee made from these Javanese coffee beans is very well known as a Cup of Java.
 It has the rich taste of the Java coffee beans.
 And people more often refer to it has the cup of Java instead of a cup of coffee because it represents the aroma the special and intriguing and distinct taste that the Javanese coffee beans hold.

 Here’s why a cup of coffee is called ‘Cup Of Joe’

-In 1914, at the time of World War I, the Secretary of Navy, Joseph ‘Joe’ Daniels banned alcohol on the ship.
-The only other beverage available to the sailors was coffee.
+In the year 1914, at the time of the World War I, the Secretary of Navy was Joseph ‘Joe’ Daniels.
+He had banned alcohol on the ship.
+And thus, the only other beverage that remained available to the sailors was coffee.
 With a sore spirit and sarcasm, they tried to mock the Secretary without actually provoking or offending him.
-So, they would plaintively ask, “would you like a ‘Cup of Joe’?”
-Although the ban was announced in 1914, the term started being used much later when the sailors went aboard in 1930.
+So, they would plaintively ask each other, “would you like a ‘Cup of Joe’?”
+Although the ban was announced in 1914, the term started being used much later when the sailors went aboard in the year 1930s.

 Also in the 1930’s, Jamoke was a term used across many coffee outlets, which literally meant a combination of Java coffee and Mocha.
 Eventually, the term ‘Jamoke’ changed into an abbreviated form called ‘Joe’.
 It is quite possible that Joe was nothing but a blended variety of coffee with cocoa.